zanq-mw/homebase/README.md

 # HomeBase

 A Flask-based MLB stats web app that pulls live data from the [MLB StatsAPI](https://statsapi.mlb.com).
-No database — all data is fetched from the API and cached in-memory.
+Live data is fetched from the API and cached in-memory.
+Comments are stored in a local SQLite database (`homebase.db`).

 **Live:** [https://homebase-gx8y.onrender.com](https://homebase-gx8y.onrender.com)